Federal Tax Police Service of the Russian Federation: Public Education on Tax Policing

+Abolishment

 On July 1, 2003, by decree No. 306 signed by Russian President Vladimir Putin on March 11, 2003, the Federal Tax Police Service was abolished without any explanation.
 Most functions of the Tax Police of Russia and the staff at 16,000 units transferred to the Directorate for Taxations Crimes of the Russian Ministry of Internal Affairs.
 Material base and 40,000 staff units transferred to the newly created State Drug Control Committee.